 We must cut ourselves some slack, surrender, and believe that our bodies are doing exactly what they need to do.
 Occasionally, I just say to myself, “Hey, Connie, you’re pushing too hard,” and this was precisely the lesson I needed to learn.
 You must trim back, pay attention to your body, and allow it to heal.
-And let’s just be in the now, taking deep breaths and loving what is.
-Being present in the moment with whatever imbalances you’re dealing with.
+Let’s just be in the now, taking deep breaths and loving what is.
+Be present at the moment with whatever imbalances you’re dealing with.

 Then I’ll stay with that for long enough to fully experience the consequences of what’s going on inside me, mentally, emotionally, and physically.
-And the healing process is the only way out, isn’t it?
+The only way through is the healing process.
 You can’t heal what you can’t feel if you refuse to experience what’s going on in your body.

 I didn’t like it, but that didn’t mean I had to like it.
 Despite the fact that I didn’t like it, I just sat with it and accepted it, choosing to feel whatever I needed to feel in order to heal from those things physically, mentally, and emotionally.
 Only then was I able to elevate my spiritual health to have expanded consciousness and learn what I needed to.

-Even now, I feel like it allows me to be a lot more genuine when I’m talking to you, to truly figure out what you need because the answer is not always found in theoretical knowledge, even though that’s what we want to understand.
+Even now, I feel like it allows me to be a lot more genuine when I’m talking to you to figure out what you need.
+Because the answer is not always found in theoretical knowledge, even though that’s what we want to understand.
 We tend to try to get away from the “woo woo” intangible things.

 You Can’t Heal What You Don’t Feel

 As someone with an analytical mind, I constantly look for scientific data that is backed up by proof.
-What I’ll tell you is that what’s beneath the surface, the driving force that’s unseen and intangible (like our minds and emotions), has an impact on our physiology, yet it isn’t something that can be measured.
+What’s beneath the surface, the driving force that’s unseen and intangible (like our minds and emotions), has an impact on our physiology, yet it isn’t something that can be measured.

-So the next time you don’t feel “good”, whatever it is, identify it for what it is and choose to feel it rather than deny or ignore it.
+So the next time you don’t feel “good”, whatever it is, identify it and choose to feel it rather than deny or ignore it.
 At the end of the day, the worst thing that can happen to you is a sensation or a series of feelings.

 Feelings aren’t a bad thing.
 It’s a chance for us to learn from them, progress from them, and grow from them.
 So keep in mind that everything that happens in our lives has a hidden lesson.
-So, with that, you always have the option of truly sitting with what is, and S.T.D (Surrender, Trust, Don’t Doubt) is definitely the way to go.
+So, with that, S.T.D (Surrender, Trust, Don’t Doubt) is definitely the way to go.
 In my Autoimmune Health Transformation Program, I teach it as a way of life.

-So believe that your body is continually healing and don’t doubt your body’s extraordinary healing abilities.
-If you do not believe your body can heal, this is the first thing you must work on.
+So believe that your body is continually healing and don’t doubt its extraordinary healing abilities.
+If you do not believe your body can heal, that is the first thing you must work on.

 Importance of Seeing the Big Picture

-If you’re reading this and have been following me.
-I’m sure you’ll find a lot of resonance with what I’m saying.
-Because no matter what you do, no matter what supplements or diet you follow, no matter how healthy you eat, if you don’t fix the “context” (inner programming) for the “content” you’re providing yourself with (diets, supplements, etc.) you’ll never have the full picture.
-So, think about how your mental and emotional health affects everyone around you, your physical health, your relationship with yourself, your loved ones, and your finances.
+If you have been following me on Instagram, I’m sure you’ll find a lot of resonance with what I’m saying.
+Because no matter what you do, no matter what supplements or diet you follow, no matter how healthy you eat, if you don’t fix the “context” (inner programming) for the “content” you’re providing yourself with (diets, supplements, etc.), you’ll never have the full picture.
+So, think about how your mental and emotional health affects everyone around you – your physical health, your relationship with yourself, your loved ones, and your finances.

 We all have stressors, which is a common human experience.
-As a result, I want you to see the big picture and realize that everything in your life matters.
-And that which contributes to your stress levels also affects your health.
+That’s why I want you to see the big picture and realize that everything in your life matters.
+And everything that contributes to your stress levels also affects your health.
 It is a fact that stress plays a role in our autoimmunity.

-If you’re interested in the program, you can schedule a discovery call with me to determine if you’re a good fit for the program.
-And whether this is the appropriate fit for you.
-So please, go ahead and check out the program, and schedule a discovery call if you’re truly interested.
+If you’re interested in the program, you can schedule a discovery call with me to determine if you’re a good fit for the program or whether this is the appropriate fit for you.
+So please, go ahead and check out the program.
+Schedule a discovery call if you’re truly interested.

-I’d be so grateful if you could help me out and subscribe to my different channels.
-You can subscribe to my YouTube channel as well as our podcast which is available on Spotify, and iTunes.
-You can also visit our website Lupus Rebel, and our Facebook page.
+I’d be so grateful if you could help me out and subscribe to my YouTube channel as well as our podcast which is available on Spotify, and iTunes.
+You can also visit and follow us on our Facebook page.

-If you subscribe to my podcast, I would be extremely grateful if you could leave me a review.
-It helps us with our algorithm and spreading the word of hope and empowerment to all individuals who are affected by autoimmunity.
-So that we can finally put an end to all unnecessary pain.
+If you subscribe to my podcast, I would be extremely grateful if you could leave a review.
+It helps us spread the word of hope and empowerment to all individuals who are affected by autoimmunity so that we can finally put an end to all unnecessary pain.

-And the more we can heal together and create a community based on empowerment, the better.
+The more we can heal together and create a community based on empowerment, the better.
 The more Self Empowered Healers there are, the better the world will be.
-I hope you had a wonderful week or weekend, and that you have a wonderful week ahead of you.